 Side note – FreshBooks actually has a free invoice creator for one-off projects.

 FreshBooks’ pricing is pretty simple – but it hinges on one thing – your number of clients.
-If you are a freelancer or business getting projects from lots of different clients, then you will quickly get placed in the Evergreen tier of ~$30 USD per month.
+If you are a freelancer or business getting projects from lots of different clients, then you will quickly get placed in the Plus tier of ~$25 USD per month.

 Bulk Editing & Creation